cakraawijaya/Aquaponic-pH-Control-Monitoring-with-Type-2-Fuzzy-Method-Based-on-IoT-Bot/README.md

    <table>
    <tr>
    <td width="20">1.</td>
-   <td width="820">Automatic pump connected with liquid level sensor to control filling Gallons of pH and AB Mix.</td>
+   <td width="820">Automatic pump integrated with a level sensor to control liquid filling in the form of pH and AB Mix.</td>
    </tr>
    <tr>
    <td width="20">2.</td>